carbonplan/research/articles/stripe-reports-insights/index.md

 <Table/>

-The absence of a <Check closed={true}/> should not be interpreted as a criticism of the project, but rather a lack of information or certainty.
+The absence of a <Check closed={true}/> should not necessarily be interpreted as a critque.
+Most of the time, it reflects a lack of information or certainty.
 Over time, we intend to develop our capacity to reach more definitive answers across our metrics, and hope that as a community we learn more about the science and data underlying these projects.
 We also offer suggestions below for how future procurement processes can elicit more useful information from projects for the purpose of analysis.
 Fundamentally, however, the complexity of carbon removal solutions across so many technologies presents a challenge for any one organization to evaluate.

 ## The permanence gap

 Our second insight relates to the role of “permanence,” which is the timeframe over which carbon removed from the atmosphere stays put in some other reservoir, such as in soils, forests, or minerals.

 Carbon dioxide remains active in the atmospheric carbon cycle for hundreds to thousands of years.
-Because CO2 pollution today is effectively permanent over the time scale of civilization, the climate benefits of carbon removal strategies depend on their permanence.
+Because CO<sub>2</sub> pollution today is effectively permanent over the time scale of civilization, the climate benefits of carbon removal strategies depend on their permanence.

 The projects we analyzed clustered into two distinct groups: those with permanence horizons that match the scale of the climate problem, and those that don’t.
-For example, projects seeking to store CO2 underground in geologic reservoirs or in stable mineralized form have a plausible claim to carbon removal on the scale of 1000 years or more.
+For example, projects seeking to store CO<sub>2</sub> underground in geologic reservoirs or in stable mineralized form have a plausible claim to carbon removal on the scale of 1000 years or more.
 Biochar projects, too, are likely to retain a significant fraction of their carbon in stable form for hundreds of years or more.
 In contrast, others that seek to store carbon in soils or forests tend to claim much shorter time horizons — some as few as one year, but more commonly between 10 and 100 years.

 <Permanence/>